openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/enable_themes.rst

 #.
 For each Open edX component that you want to theme, set the
    ``ENABLE_COMPREHENSIVE_THEMING`` configuration property to ``true``.

-   ..
-It would be great to be able to cross-reference to an explanation of the
-   .. different ways to set and maintain configuration properties in the
-   .. following paragraph. (per Peter)

    The specific method that you use to configure Open edX components depends on the type of environment you are using.
 For example, you can set the configuration property in the following files.